boazsegev/plezi/README.md

 Plezi is an easy to use Ruby Websocket Framework, with full RESTful routing support and HTTP streaming support.
 It's name comes from the word "fun", or "pleasure", since Plezi is a pleasure to work with.

-I Believe that Plezi is a wonderful backend solution for developing SPAs, both with it's real-time native Websocket API and with it's RESTful routes that work great for writing easy AJAX requests.

-Plezi can both provide a wonderful alternative to existing complex platforms (i.e. Rails/Sinatra/Faye/EM) and augment an existing Rails/Sinatra app, by providing it with easy Websocket and Asynchronous Events support.
-It's also great as an alternative to socket.io, allowing for both websockets and long pulling.
+With Plezi, you can easily:

+1. Add Websocket services and RESTful HTTP Streaming to your existing Web-App, (Rails/Sinatra or any other Rack based Ruby app).

+2. Create an easily scalable backend for your SPA.

+3. Create a full fledged Ruby web application, taking full advantage of RESTful routing, HTTP streaming and scalable Websocket features.

-Plezi runs over the [GRHttp server](https://github.com/boazsegev/GRHttp), which is a pure Ruby HTTP and Websocket Generic Server build using [GReactor](https://github.com/boazsegev/GReactor) - a multi-threaded pure ruby alternative to EventMachine with basic process forking support (enjoy it, if your code is scaling ready).
+Plezi leverages [GRHttp server](https://github.com/boazsegev/GRHttp)'s new architecture.
+GRHttp is a pure Ruby HTTP and Websocket Generic Server built using [GReactor](https://github.com/boazsegev/GReactor) - a multi-threaded pure ruby alternative to EventMachine with basic process forking support (enjoy forking, if your code is scaling ready).

 ## Installation